Search: 1976 results

 Now a prophet visited King Ahab of Israel and said, "This is what the Lord says, 'Do you see this huge army?
 Look, I am going to hand it over to you this very day.
 Then you will know that I am the Lord.'"

-And he did very abominably in following idols, according to all things as did the Amorites, whom the LORD cast out before the children of Israel.
+He did very abominably in following idols, according to all that the Amorites did, whom Yahweh cast out before the children of Israel.

 Now therefore behold, the LORD hath put a lying spirit in the mouth of all these thy Prophets: when in very deed the LORD hath spoken evil toward thee."